 It’s not unusual for younger people to dismiss or misinterpret colorectal cancer clues as typical “stomach issues,” hemorrhoids and other less serious, and often more likely, conditions.
 The most common signs of colorectal cancer in younger patients include:

 - Blood in the stool

 - Change in stool or bowel movements

 - Abdominal pain and cramping

 It’s important to see a doctor if you notice any of these changes, so that you can be put on the best treatment path.

 Be aware of the risks

-Everyone, no matter what your age, can lower your risk by eating a normal, balanced diet, lots of fiber and water to move food through the digestive system easily, and get plenty of exercise.
-Quitting smoking may reduce risk, as well.
+Everyone, no matter their age, can lower their risk by eating a normal, balanced diet, which includes lots of fiber and water to move food through the digestive system easily, and by getting plenty of exercise.
+Quitting smoking may reduce risk as well.

-But by far, colonoscopy is the gold standard in spotting and diagnosing an issue before it turns life-threatening.
-Stool DNA testing and bloodwork may indicate an abnormality, but it won’t tell you if you have a polyp or precancerous legion.
+But by far, a colonoscopy is the gold standard in spotting and diagnosing an issue before it turns life-threatening.
+Stool DNA testing and bloodwork may indicate an abnormality, but it won’t tell you if you have a polyp or precancerous lesion.

 Knowing that colonoscopies can help prevent and eliminate polyps and cancers down the road should make scheduling the test a lot more bearable.
 With improvements in the procedure and the day-before prep involved, there’s no reason to put it off.